asabbani/Nautilus/README.md

 ## Style Guidlines
 Development will be done in Python3 using the [PEP8](https://pep8.org) style guidelines.
-  * Uses indententation instead of spaces.
+  * Uses spaces (4 per indentation) instead of tabs.
   * Utilizes the [autopep8](https://pypi.org/project/autopep8/0.8/extension) for automatic formatting.
 Feel free to use the included settings.json file for VSCode development
+  * Automatically enables autopep8 functionality with VSCode
+  * Format-on-save enabled by default.
+  * Python linting disabled by default. (a runtime language like python should not rely on linting)

 # Base Station
 This machine communicates with the AUV using radio communication.
 Its main role is selecting and beginning missions for the AUV.
 It also receives data wirelessly from the AUV and outputs to an in-house Python GUI.